IlyaBY-afk/cpp_checkers_online/README.md

    ```

 4. **Run the game**:
-   - Make sure all necessary SFML DLLs are in your build directory or in your system PATH
+   - The necessary SFML DLLs will be automatically copied to your build directory
    - Run `build\Release\CheckersGame.exe`

 ## Building on macOS